 Environment.
 Someone that comes across as relaxed and natural may have been completely the opposite for the first 15 minutes of the interview, but it’s enabling an environment that elicits the natural and most pertinent responses that give the film impact and engages with the audience.

 Film is an incredibly rich media that allows us to reflect an organisation’s values, culture and fit with more purpose than ever before.
 Working Films has a reputation for showcasing natural and engaging storytelling.
-To find out more about what they do and who they have working with, visit www.workingfilms.co.uk or drop Nick a line at firstname.lastname@example.org.
+To find out more about what they do and who they have worked with, visit www.workingfilms.co.uk or drop Nick a line at firstname.lastname@example.org.